Ian Parry was a photojournalist who died while on assignment for The Sunday Times during the Romanian revolution in 1989. He was just 24 years of age.

 “The scholarship exists to find and support the very best young people striving to produce powerful, meaningful photojournalism in a ‘selfie’ obsessed world.
 Ian would be immensely proud of the long list of internationally known photographers who were helped at the start of their careers by the scholarship that bears his name.”
 Tom Stoddart

-Our sponsors are: The Incite Project , The Sunday Times and Canon.
+The scholarship is supported by the generous donations of an Alumni member, The Sunday Times and Canon.
 Our sincere thanks for the support of the Frontline Club, World Press Photo and Touch Digital.

 The Board of Trustees